1. FC Schweinfurt 05

 The club is well known due to successful years in top and second-tier football leagues from the 1930s to the 1970s, and thanks to outstanding individuals.
 During the late 1930s, Schweinfurt's midfielders Albin Kitzinger and Andreas Kupfer, today considered as two of the best half-back players of all time, formed the core of the Germany national football team and represented their country at the 1938 FIFA World Cup and within the premiere FIFA continent selection Europe XI.

-The FC 05 first team, which competes in the tier-four Regionalliga Bayern since the 2013–14 season, is organized within 1.
+The FC 05 first team, which competes in the tier-three 3.
+Liga in the 2025–26 season, is organized within 1.
 FC Schweinfurt 1905 Fußball GmbH.
 The club plays its home games at Sachs-Stadion in Schweinfurt.

 History

 Early years: 1905–1931

 At a time when football became more and more popular among broad levels of the population, 1.
 Fussball-Club Schweinfurt 1905 was founded on 5 May 1905 by a group of sports enthusiasts.
 The club's first chairman, Pepi Popp, designed the still unchanged FC 05 crest.

 The new team played in various local leagues until beginning of the First World War.
 The home games were held at Hutrasen south of river Main, the later venue of local competitor VfR 07 Schweinfurt.
 In 1919, Schweinfurt 05 had to move to a new court near Ludwigsbrücke and became member of the tier-one Kreisliga Nordbayern, but relegated after its first season.
 The team attempted a merger with Turngemeinde Schweinfurt von 1848, which lasted from 1921 to 1923, before the two groups parted ways again and the football division became 1.
 Fussball-Club Schweinfurt 1905, Verein für Leibesübungen e.V.

 While FC 05 did not reap the expected benefits from the brief union, it improved dramatically after re-establishing itself as an independent club.
 Membership grew significantly and a number of new sports departments were formed within the organization.
 The football team yielded its first fruits in 1927 by winning the Unterfranken Cup championship, and in 1931, when it became Kreisliga Unterfranken champion.